What is Houston Community Data Connections?

 Community Tabulation Areas (CTAs) are developed by Kinder Institute researchers to serve as approximations of neighborhood areas.
 The CTAs in Harris County contain between 1 and 29 census tracts with a median of 4 census tracts.
 Click here to learn more about how we develop CTAs.
 Download CTA shapefile.

 What indicators are included in the Data Dashboard?

 The HCDC dashboard provides a wide array of indicators, including demographic, education, housing, crime, and safety measures.
-Click here to see the complete list of indicators.

 How often is the data updated?

 HCDC updates its data within three months of the release of new data.

 Please use the following format: “Houston Community Data Connections, Kinder Institute for Urban Research, Version 1.0.”